dimentyy/Beats/README.md

-# Sand Desert Beats
+# About Beats
-Bootable floppy image with boot manager and FAT reader / writer.\
+Bootable floppy image with boot manager and FAT reader / writer.

 > Entirely written in assembly without C (and always will be).